crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 However, it is straightforward and easy to reason about, works out of the box in all OSes, no need to deal with sockets, and so on.
 So even if there is a critique to be made, I get it.

-### SSE / Streamable HTTP
+### HTTP+SSE / Streamable HTTP

 The HTTP transport is another story.
-There are two versions of the same mistake: SSE (Server-Sent Events) transport and "Streamable HTTP" (a made-up term) that uses REST semantics with SSE, but with a whole lot of extra confusion and corner cases on top.
+There are two versions of the same mistake: HTTP+SSE (Server-Sent Events) transport, which is being replaced by "Streamable HTTP" (a made-up term) that uses REST semantics with SSE.
+But with a whole lot of extra confusion and corner cases on top.

 It can be summarized as: "Since we like SSE for LLM streaming, we're not using WebSockets.
 Instead, we're effectively implementing
 WebSockets on top of SSE and calling it 'Streamable HTTP' to make people think it's an accepted/known way of doing things."